myvas/AspNetCore.ViewDivert/README.md

 A Razor ViewLocationExpander to serve dedicated views for Weixin or what-you-need browsers.

+## Usage
 ### ConfigureServices()
 ```csharp
 services.AddViewDivert();
 ```

 ### Use ViewDivert attribute
-1.Put the attribute on Controller, so effect all actions in this Controller:
+1. Put the attribute on Controller, so effect all actions in this Controller:
 ```csharp
 /// <summary>
 /// YES, ViewDivert on all actions!